JasonP02/JasonP02.github.io/_projects/shoe-brake.md

 • Budget management in design

 ## Challenges & Solutions
 The primary challenge was balancing the spring forces with the solenoid capabilities while staying within budget constraints.
-This required careful component selection and multiple design iterations to achieve optimal performance while maintaining safety requirements.
+Since this problem had a clear solution, I figured there was an optimal sensor (and there was) for our force requirements.